CRITICAL CARE MEDICINE

-An intensive care unit (ICU) is a special department of a hospital or healthcare facility that provides intensive care medicine, intensive care treatment and intensive care support.
-Intensive care units cater to patients with severe and life-threatening illnesses & injuries, which require constant attention, close monitoring and support from highly advanced and specialized equipment and medications in order to ensure and maintain normal bodily functions.
+An Critical Care Medicine is a special department of a hospital or healthcare facility that provides Critical Care Medicine, Critical care treatment and Critical Care support.
+Critical Care units cater to patients with severe and life-threatening illnesses & injuries, which require constant attention, close monitoring and support from highly advanced and specialized equipment and medications in order to ensure and maintain normal bodily functions.

-The Intensive Care Unit of United Hospital is staffed by highly trained doctors and nurses who specialize in caring for seriously ill patients.
-Patients may be transferred directly to the ICU from our emergency department or from a ward if they rapidly deteriorate or immediately after surgery if the surgery is very invasive and the patient is at high risk of complications.
+The Critical Care Medicine of United Hospital is staffed by highly trained doctors and nurses who specialize in caring for seriously ill patients.
+Patients may be transferred directly to the Critical Care Medicine from our Emergency Medicine Department or from a ward if they rapidly deteriorate or immediately after surgery if the surgery is very invasive and the patient is at high risk of complications.

-ICU's are also distinguished from normal hospital wards by a higher staff-to-patient ratio and access to highly advanced medical resources.
-Common conditions that are treated within ICUs include ARDS (Acute Respiratory Distress Syndrome), trauma, multiple organ failure and sepsis.
+Critical Care Medicine are also distinguished from normal hospital wards by a higher staff-to-patient ratio and access to highly advanced medical resources.
+Common conditions that are treated within Critical Care Medicine include ARDS (Acute Respiratory Distress Syndrome), trauma, multiple organ failure and sepsis.

-In United Hospital, we provide exceptional and specialized personal care for every critical patient on 1:1 basis nursing service, supervised by trained ICU doctors 24 hours a day, 7 days a week.
+In United Hospital, we provide exceptional and specialized personal care for every critical patient on 1:1 basis nursing service, supervised by trained Critical Care Medicine doctors 24 hours a day, 7 days a week.